coolmule0/coolmule0.github.io/content/talks/cgi.md

 ---
-title: "Cgi"
+title: "Computer Graphics International 2019"
-date: 2022-07-14T11:40:04+01:00
+date: 2019-06-18T11:40:04+01:00
-draft: true
 ---

 CGI 2019 in Calgary.
-Presention about simulating crowds and autonomous vehicles.
+A presention about simulating crowds and autonomous vehicles.